 East Cambridge Savings Charitable Foundation was formed in May of 1997 to support community organizations that work to address and support affordable housing, education, family and youth services and senior citizens.
 Since the Foundation’s incorporation, the Bank has contributed over $2.4 million to support these causes.
 Most grants funded are in the $1,000 to $5,000 range.
 While many donations are monetary, the Bank is also committed to partnering with our neighbors through volunteer efforts, collaborating on meeting community needs, providing educational resources and serving as a responsible corporate citizen.
-Giving is targeted to the Bank’s Community Reinvestment Act (CRA) Assessment Area: Arlington, Belmont, Cambridge, Chelsea, Everett, Lexington, Lynn, Malden, Medford, Newton, Revere, Saugus, Somerville, Waltham, Watertown, and Winchester.
+Giving is targeted to the Bank’s Community Reinvestment Act (CRA) Assessment Area: Arlington, Belmont, Cambridge, Chelsea, Everett, Lexington, Lynn, Malden, Medford, Newton, Revere, Saugus, Somerville, Waltham, Watertown, Winchester, and Woburn.

 In addition to charitable giving, East Cambridge Savings Bank employees volunteer hundreds of hours each year, serve on numerous nonprofit boards, and organize clothing, food, and toy drives.
 For the past five consecutive years, East Cambridge Savings Bank has been recognized as one of the Top 100 Charitable Contributors in Massachusetts by the Boston Business Journal

 - Must be a 501 (c)(3) Non-Profit Organization or have Tax-Exempt status.

 - Eligible organizations are those that support the Bank’s charitable giving missions (children and families, housing, education, and senior citizens).